Tejon Ranch: Tejon Mountain Village

 The most extensive of these projects, Tejon Mountain Village is a proposed residential, commercial, and recreational development that has been a matter of heated debate for years in the Mountain Communities of the Tejon Pass.
 The development would include homes, commercial buildings, hotels, and golf courses.

 Centennial

 Centennial is a proposed new town, or planned development, on the southern section of Tejon Ranch property, in Los Angeles County.

 Tejon Industrial Complex

 Three large warehouses have been built by the Tejon Ranch Company as the first in what will be an industrial complex designed to compete with distribution centers in Riverside and San Bernardino counties.
 Foreign-made goods will be trucked in from California ports such as Oakland and Los Angeles and stored until they are delivered to retailers.
 About a third of the park is expected to be declared a foreign trade zone, allowing importers to defer payment of U.S. customs duty.
 The site also includes commercial uses such as restaurants, automobile service stations, and a large truck stop.
+Several bus lines connect workers to neighboring communities, including Bakersfield and Arvin.